RBC Race for the Kids

 Race for the Kids participant smiles and waves to camera while pushing two babies in pushchair.

 Put the fun in fundraising and bring the whole family together at this charity fun run for a jam-packed day of live music, games, tasty treats, face painting and much more.
-Plus, kids go free!
+Plus, kids under 5 go free!

 Event details